 An ideal rep profile (IRP) is a profile of a sales rep who is likely to succeed at a given organization.
 Much like an ICP includes characteristics that make the customer “ideal,” an IRP defines the competencies and skills a rep must have to regularly close deals and meet (and surpass) quota.

-The initial step in implementing a more effective readiness approach is to establish your ideal rep profile (IRP).
-This involves identifying the skills and competencies that are associated with successful sales outcomes, based on observations of your top performers.
+The initial step in implementing a more effective sales enablement approach is to establish your ideal rep profile (IRP).
+This involves identifying the skills and competencies associated with successful sales outcomes based on observations of your top performers.

 Since each organization is unique, the IRP will differ from company to company.
 It is essential to create an IRP that reflects your organization’s sales goals and aligns with the specific needs of your customers.

-After setting up your IRP, it is crucial to evaluate your reps’ performance in comparison to these standards.
+After setting up your IRP, it is crucial to evaluate your reps’ performance compared to these standards.
 This evaluation allows you to identify areas of strength and knowledge gaps that may hinder success.
 Understanding how each rep measures up to the benchmarks is essential in determining their skill level.

 Sales coaching effectiveness